 It was at this point that I realised the book had to be a comedy.
 It was far too silly to be anything else.
 That’s when I decided to add in a third man and ramp up the complications.
 If I could hit Alice at every angle with both problems and delights, then I was hoping the comedy would naturally shine through.
 So there’s Karl, the disgusting man who Alice ends up stuck with just so she can have some semblance of a normal life.
 Then there’s Ethan, Karl’s incredibly sexy friend, whom Alice falls head over heels for.
 And finally there’s Dan, Alice’s friend from work.
 She gets on with him very well but they’re yet to meet.

 Despite all the fun and romance, there is a more serious theme that runs through the book.
 Everything is either very invisible or very visible.
-We all come across it all the time – how the perception of something can be so different to the reality - and this theme is touched upon throughout.
-My villains in the book are the big characters that are very visible and the heroes are the ones who somehow get lost.
+We all come across it all the time – how the perception of something can be so different to the reality – and this theme is touched upon throughout.
+My villains in the book are the big characters that are very visible and the heroes are the ones that somehow get lost.
 But what are the visible ones hiding and why can’t the heroes be seen?
 It’s something that I hope people will be able to identify with as they read it.
 It’s not meant to be deep and meaningful, obviously, but I wanted the foundation of the book to be built on something real.
 It might be a comedy, but at the end it all comes down to perception.
 Do we really see what’s going on around us?

 Invisible is available to buy as an ebook or paperback from Amazon.
 I hope you enjoy reading it as much as I enjoyed writing it.